greenmtnit/linux-scripts/borg_backup/README.md

 ## logrotate
 You should configure logrotate to rotate the log file.
 See the logrotate_sample file for an example.

 Place the logrotate config file into /etc/logrotate.d.
-Make sure permissions are 644 and the owner is root
+Make sure permissions are 644 and the owner is root:

 ```
 cp logrotate_sample /etc/logrotate.d/borg_backup